HedgehogKUCC/Book/VoiceTube.md

 It's better to move slowly than to quit altogether.

-Once you've found your inspiration again, you con then keep going.
+Once you've found your inspiration again, you can then keep going.